tonypags/resume/Personal-Projects.md

   - Add 2 alias-only domains
     - Migrate all aliases to new host
     - Practice cutting over alias domains' MX
-  - Add main domain to mail host
+  - Add primary domain to mail host
     - Create folders mail filters to match Gmail
     - Add aliases including current small mailbox (will merge with big)
     - Add folders and filters for other new aliases